ZcashFoundation/zips/zip-frost.rst

 Round Two - Signature Share Generation
 ''''''''''''''''''''''''''''''''''''''

-In Round Two, the Coordinator generates a random scalar `randomizer` by calling `randomizer_generate` and sends it to each signer, over a secret channel, along with the message and the set of signing commitments.
+In Round Two, the Coordinator generates a random scalar `randomizer_scalar` by calling `randomizer_generate` and sends it to each signer, over a secret channel, along with the message and the set of signing commitments.
 (Note that this differs from regular FROST which just requires an authenticated channel.)